ent/ent/doc/website/blog/2021-10-11-generating-ent-schemas-from-existing-sql-databases.md

 `# User created: User(id=1, age=33, name=Zeev, last_name=Manilovich)`

-Let's check with the database if the user was really added:
+Let's check with the database if the user was really added

 ```mysql
 SELECT *